-Join NewsTalk 710 KGNC and James Hunt weekdays
+Join NewsTalk 710 KGNC and Chris Copeland weekdays

-James will discuss dailey topics and answer your questions that pertains to the current events.
+Chis will discuss the Top 5 dailey topics and answer your questions that pertains to the current events.
 We invite you to call us with your questions or comments.

 Give us a call during the show at:

 Email your questions to:

 Local farmer and businessman bill bandy announced his candidacy for potter county judge on Monday.